yaali-annar/yaali-annar-com/src/articles/ruuk/morphosyntax.md

 Likewise, the infix can be used in noun as well.

-- puk'uuv > someone who can be a dog.
+- puk'uuv &gt; someone who can be a dog.
-- pusauv > someone who must be a dog (someone who is definitely a dog).
+- pusauv &gt; someone who must be a dog (someone who is definitely a dog).

 And the infix can be put together with the voices.

-- puilk'uuv > someone who can be turned into a dog
+- puilk'uuv &gt; someone who can be turned into a dog